FaTiH3446/FaTiH3446.github.io/project.md

 Compressed Size D: 3 MB (about 80% smaller, blocky quality)

  Reflection
 The best balance was around 60% reduction, where the video was smaller but still clear.
 Lossy compression is fine for music, images, and video sharing, but not for text or critical data.
-This shows abstraction in computer science because compression keeps only the details that matter most to humans.
+This shows abstraction in computer science because compression keeps only the details that matter most to humans

 # Binary Counter Project

 In this project, I learned how computers use bits to represent numbers and what happens during overflow.